 You expect to get the occasional error message once you start programming, but you do not expect them before you have ever typed a single line of code.
 The “unable to locate r binary by scanning standard locations” error is just such a problem.
 The good news is that once you get R-Studio running properly you should not get this problem.

 The “unable to locate r binary by scanning standard locations” error can occur when you first install R-Studio if the R compiler has not been installed or has been installed improperly.
 In either case, R-Studio is incapable of finding the compiler software in the standard location resulting in this error message.
 Now, it is possible that there could be something else wrong besides the installation that is preventing R-Studio from finding the R compiler.
 If this is the case, you may have a bigger problem then getting this error message.
 In either case, this error message simply means that R-Studio cannot find the R compiler.
 There are three main causes, but they have a similar way to fix them.

 Ultimately the reason for this error message is that R-Studio failed to find the R compiler software.
-The main place this error occurs is in R for Mac or Rstudio Mac, as the scanner and parts of the Mac OS are not exactly built for R programming.
+The main place this error occurs is in R for Mac or Rstudio Mac, as the scanner and parts of the Mac OS X are not exactly built for R programming.
+Using another operating system such as windows rather than Mac OS X would make R installation easier on your computer, but this issue can occur on a Windows operating system as well.
 However, there are three main reasons why the R console cannot find the compiler in the standard location.

 - The R compiler software was never installed.

-- The R compiler software was installed in the wrong location.
+- The R compiler software was not installed in the correct location on the computer.

 - The R compiler software has been deleted, renamed or otherwise altered.